jrait/readerly2/README.md

 We explored APIs, password validation, how to incorporate multiple apps in our Django project, and how to create a webscraper.
 We also learned how to collaborate as a team on Github and how to deploy our site to a specific domain.

 ## Built With
-Javascript, HTML, CSS, Python, Django
+Javascript, HTML, CSS, SASS, Python, Django